 If you have any additional queries or would like further information on the scheme please email HEE.RI@nhs.net.

-To apply for the internships, candidates must be a registered professional from one of the professions listed in the Eligible professions and registered bodies document below, and not already have a research qualification.
+To apply for the internships, candidates must be a registered professional from one of the professions listed in the eligible professions and registered bodies document below.
+The internships are available to those who have received no formal long term training in research.
+If, as part of your registration requirements, you had to complete a diploma or masters, you are still eligible to apply.

 Applications must have clear potential for benefiting patients and the public and can involve: patients; samples or data from patients; members of the public/carers; health technology assessment; health services research; and research into clinical education and training.
 We would encourage applications where the research would focus on one of HEE’s Mandate requirements or into education and training.